brix-ag/graphql-client-frontify/README.md

 ## Create a client

-In the base package you can find the class `Client` (take this one and not its parent) which can be instantiated.
+In the base package (ch.brix.gql.client.frontify) you can find the class `Client` which can be instantiated (take this one and not its super class).
 Constructor arguments:

 1. String endpoint: the endpoint for the graphQL requests
 2. (optional) the OkHttpClient